 Riccardo Muti’s multi-award-winning discography ranges from Classical symphonic works to operas and contemporary music.
 His current label is RMMusic.

 He has received innumerable awards.
 He is a Cavaliere di Gran Croce of the Italian Republic, a recipient of the German Order of Merit, an Officer of the French Legion of Honour and an honorary Knight Commander of the British Empire.
 The Salzburg Mozarteum has awarded him its Silver Medal and in Vienna he is an honorary member of the Gesellschaft der Musikfreunde, the Vienna Hofmusikkapelle and the Vienna State Opera.
 He has also been awarded the Russian Order of Friendship and Israel’s Wolf Prize for the Arts.
-He has received many honorary degrees, most recently from Chicago’s Northwestern University in 2014.
+He has received more than 20 honorary degrees from the most important universities of the world.

 In 2007 Riccardo Muti initiated a five-year project with the Cherubini Orchestra at the Salzburg Whitsun Festival devoted to the rediscovery and reassessment of the operatic and sacred music heritage of the Neapolitan school of the 18th century.